 If there was a perfect feeling when times just slips, it would be when you are fully engaging in creating art work.
 Modern psychologists describe this state of mind as "flow," when you achieve a type of timelessness, and lose track of the present.
-"Flow" can be achieved, not only when creating artwork, but through many other creative activities as well.
-However, in this context, art is given consideration, as a means by which to calm and redirect the mind.
+It is also referred to as mindlessness in present terminology, and what many don't realize is that "Flow" or mindlessness can be achieved, through creating artwork, as well through other creative activities.
+However, in this context, art is given consideration, as a means by which to calm, focus, and redirect the mind.
+As one art enthusiast said, "when I create art, hours pass by and I don't even realize it."

 Creating artwork can calm anxiety, help you develop focus, contribute to greater self-esteem, help you break free from pornography addiction and contribute to a general reduction in the intensity of symptoms associated with bipolar disorder.